ComposableFi/composable/code/parachain/frame/fnft/README.md

 # fNFT
-This pallet allows creating financial NFTs(fNFTs) with specific attributes and provides abstractions for typed and reference NFT design.
+This pallet allows the creation of financial NFTs(fNFTs) with specific attributes and provides abstractions for typed and reference NFT design.

 ---

 ## Overview

-Pallet fNFT provides an implementation of NFT's as proxied references for a users staking positions.
+Pallet fNFT provides an implementation of NFTs as proxied accounts able to take ownership of assets, delegate functions and create controllers.

 ## Workflow

-User facing mutating API is provided by other pallets.
+Other pallets will provide user-facing mutating API.
-Once liquidity pools have been configured and funded, fNFTs admined by the owner of the pool are minted and serve as proof of a users position.
-Users are able to create pools themselves, rewarding them with fNFTs in the same manner.
+Once liquidity pools have been configured and funded, fNFTs are accessible and admined by the pool owner.
+Users can create liquidity pools themselves, rewarding them with fNFTs in the same manner.
+The Owning account of the fNFT is set as a delegate for the fNFT asset_account.
+The asset_account delegates some functions to the owning account to act as a controller.

-We can use these fNFTs to:
+We can utilize these fNFTs to:

-* Transfer ownership of a position without leaving it
-* Take part in protocol governance
-* Represent an amount of claimable tokens
+* Represent liquid assets / an amount of claimable tokens
+* Act as a proxy account on the owners behalf
+* Transferring positions taken / referenced by fNFT

 ## References